dhub92/weather-app/README.md

 * If you check **Show the predicted 7 days** option, a row with the predicted seven days with its weather information will appear down of the current weather
 * Keep in mind that you cannot select both options at the same times
 # Observation
 * The OpenWeatherMap API key has some constraints when you call it throught the app.
 You cannot do more than 60 calls per minute and 1 million calls per month.
+Also, you cannot do more than 1000 calls per day.